JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

          }
      }
      ```

-     * The layout is a column, containing two composables.
+     * The layout is a column containing two composables.
 The first is a `Text` composable, and the second is a `Button`.
-     * The two composables are linked by a single piece of shared state, namely the `timeAtLocation` property.
+     * The two composables are linked by a single shared state, namely the `timeAtLocation` property.
 The `Text`
        composable is an observer of this state.
      * The `Button` composable changes the state using the `onClick` event handler.